stivalaa/EstimNetDirected/README.md

 and the network science coauthorship network from the paper:

 Newman, M. E. (2006).
 Finding community structure in networks using the eigenvectors of matrices.
-Physical review E, 74(3), 036104.
+Physical Review E, 74(3), 036104.

 are included.
 These networks were downloaded from Mark Newman's network data page.